 It is the hope of the Hunt Scholarship founders that recipients will bring back to El Paso and the surrounding areas those gifts of knowledge, experience, and leadership they develop at St. Paul's.
 The scholarship provides funding for three to four years at St. Paul's School, with preference given to families for whom financial considerations are critical factors in making educational decisions.

-Hunt Scholarships fund three to four years of study, including essential expenses such as travel to and from school, but are awarded one year at a time.
+Hunt Scholarships fund three to four years of study, but are awarded one year at a time.
 Every year the School conducts an annual review of each Scholar's academic performance and achievement records.
 Although it is the School's intention to renew the Scholarship each year, an award may be withdrawn if a recipient does not satisfy the School's academic and other requirements.